Last UpdatedFriday, 13 June 2014

 - Need More Help?

-The first is the Control Panel as seen below [Figure 1] it is designed to be an easy starting point, think of it as the components head quarters.
+The Control Panel as seen below it is designed to be an easy starting point, think of it as the components head quarters.
 While carrying out tasks you can easily jump from the Control Panel to the different sections and then return before moving onto the next one.
+[Figure-1]

 The next section is the Visitors section this is where all the visitors to your site are listed.
-The visitors are displayed with the following information see [Figure 2].
+The visitors are displayed with the following information.

 - Their IP address